homeservicewhiz/homeservicewhiz/src/pages/index.md

   - type: cta_section
     title: Call for a quick estimate or Schedule Consultation
     content: >
-      They call it home remodeling we call it evolution.
+      They call it home improvement we call it magic.
 Call our team of home improvement specialists right away or schedule a consultation at your preffered time.
     actions: